 Be aware that some municipalities have a waiting period before divorcees can remarry.
 Some municipalities as well request a pregnancy test from women who want to get remarried within less than 300 days of their divorce.

-If widowed
+9. If widowed

-Usually only the death certificate of the former spouse is requested, but some municipalities as well ask for the former marriage certificate.
 So, to be on the safe side, please ask at the municipality where you plan to remarry which documents are required.
-If these documents were issued outside Peru, see below-*
+If these documents were issued outside Peru, don't miss the explanatory note for the usage of foreign documents in Peru.*

 Be aware that some municipalities request a pregnancy test from women who want to get remarried within less than 300 days of the death of their former spouse.